coreui/coreui/site/content/docs/4.0/getting-started/javascript.md

 ---
 layout: docs
 title: JavaScript
-description: Bring Bootstrap to life with our optional JavaScript plugins.
+description: Bring CoreUI for Bootstrap to life with our optional JavaScript plugins.
 Learn about each plugin, our data and programmatic API options, and more.
 group: getting-started
 toc: true
 ---

 ## Individual or compiled

-Plugins can be included individually (using Bootstrap's individual `js/dist/*.js`), or all at once using `coreui.js` or the minified `coreui.min.js` (don't include both).
+Plugins can be included individually (using CoreUI's individual `js/dist/*.js`), or all at once using `coreui.js` or the minified `coreui.min.js` (don't include both).

 If you use a bundler (Webpack, Rollup...), you can use `/js/dist/*.js` files which are UMD ready.

-## Using Bootstrap as a module
+## Using CoreUI for Bootstrap as a module

-We provide a version of Bootstrap built as `ESM` (`coreui.esm.js` and `coreui.esm.min.js`) which allows you to use Bootstrap as a module in your browser, if your [targeted browsers support it](https://caniuse.com/es6-module).
+We provide a version of CoreUI for Bootstrap built as `ESM` (`coreui.esm.js` and `coreui.esm.min.js`) which allows you to use CoreUI for Bootstrap as a module in your browser, if your [targeted browsers support it](https://caniuse.com/es6-module).

 ```html
 <script type="module">